kenny8708/linechatbot/spec.md

-**Topic : LineChatBot**
+**Topic: Line Chatbot for COVID-19 Information**

 **Design**
-> Our design would be mostly based on the first 2 HKBU assignment , to create a line chatbot that could troubleshot the main public healthcare issue , Coronavirus Disease (COVID-19) in Hong Kong.
+> Our design would be mostly based on the first 2 HKBU assignment, to create a line chatbot that could troubleshoot the main public healthcare issue, Coronavirus Disease (COVID-19) in Hong Kong.
 The main content would provide information of daily infected cases, surgical masks supply and general out-patient clinic.

 **Report of Daily Infected Cases**